vtquan/vtquan.github.io/_posts/2017-05-30-adding-a-new-page-to-fable-elmish-part-one.md

 ---
 layout: single
-title: Adding a new page to Fable Elmish: Part 1
+title: Adding a new page to Fable Elmish, Part 1
 excerpt: Starting with a template
 date: 2017-05-30
 categories: [FSharp]